What is nbn broadband?

 - Message us on Facebook, Twitter or Instagram

-nbn is owned and operated by the Australian Government and when nbn connects your home will depend on the stage of the rollout of the nbn network in your area.
-To check and see when nbn connects your home and fast nbn plans with no lock in contracts and unlimited data will be available, you can check if your address is nbn ready over on our nbn address checker and also check out our competitive nbn plans while you’re there.
+nbn is owned and operated by the Australian Government and the rollout has been complete, meaning you should have the nbn network available in your area.
+To check and see if nbn is connected in your home and what fast nbn plans with no lock in contracts and unlimited data are available, you can check if your address is nbn ready over on our nbn address checker and also check out our competitive nbn plans while you’re there.

 When you’re ready to switch over to nbn you can compare the difference for yourself - faster speed at better prices and with better deals and bundles when adding in features like a home phone or SIM only mobile plans.
 There are many options you can sign up for when the national broadband network becomes available so the flexibility, speed and price make for a much better broadband experience for all Australians.